 Discover the secrets to perfect car stance.
 Enhance your vehicle’s style and performance effortlessly with our expert tips on what car stance is, and how to achieve it, whether that’s for show or the track.

 Show versus Go.
 It’s the age-old trade-off when it comes to car suspension.
-Obviously, you don’t want to leave your car at its factory-standard ride height, unless you’re some kind of square.
-But getting that booty closer to the ground goes deeper than just shoving a set of cut springs in there.
+Obviously, you don’t want to leave your car at its factory-standard ride height.
+But getting that body closer to the ground goes deeper than just placing a set of cut springs in there.

 Are you lowering for jaw-dropping looks, or to make it unbeatable on the track and country lanes?
 Do you want form, or function?
 Or can you actually have both?